Bed and Breakfast Accommodations at Battlefield Bed and Breakfast Inn

 Holiday Gifts Certificates

-All rooms include a private bathroom, mini fridge, hair dryer, iron and ironing board, heating and air conditioning, wireless internet, DirecTV, Greenwich Bay soaps, Barking Goat Farm Lotion, and Beekman 1802 shampoo, conditioner, and body wash.
+We anticipate your travel needs by stocking our rooms with a private bathroom, mini fridge, hair dryer, iron and ironing board, heating and air conditioning, wireless internet, DirecTV, Greenwich Bay soaps, Barking Goat Farm Lotion, and Beekman 1802 shampoo, conditioner, and body wash.

 ROOM DECOR TELLS THE STORIES OF GETTYSBURG